TekMonksGitHub/xforge/README.md

 # xforge
-Like make, ... except if it was on steriods ;)
+Like make ... except if it was on steriods ;)